Sashi13/ForestFireDetection/README.md

 # ForestFireDetection

-This is a simple Forest fire detection developed using Arduino, NodeMCU and Windows Form with IOT.
+# Description
+This is a simple Forest fire detection developed using Arduino, NodeMCU and Windows Form.
+The purpose of this application is to detect any fire incident at forest and send data immediatelly to forest officers and fire fighters.
+This rapidly decrease time of acknowledgement of fire incident at forest and reduces fire spread across the forest.
+This application build based on IoT platform.
+Arduino handles the data received from sensors and sends to cloud (Firebase).
+Windows Form fetchs the data from cloud and display on GUI.

+# Hardware
+Arduino Nano
+NodeMCU
+Windows Operating System Device

 # Sensors